Nagasaki is a strange city. It’s strange in the sense that in many ways, it feels very “un-Japanese”.

 Length of Tour: 3 hrs / Cost: JPY 4,300 per person

-2. Atomic Bomb Museum and Nagasaki Peace Park
+2. Revisit History at the Atomic Bomb Museum and Nagasaki Peace Park

 This was the number one attraction I wanted to visit in Nagasaki, and I’m sure many visitors to the city feel the same way.
 As students, we had learned so much about WWII and the atomic bomb but all that information was confined to books.
 Being here in Nagasaki, visiting this museum and seeing actual debris from the bombing gave me a much deeper understanding of that event.
 It put a face to the tragedy.
 You don’t leave this museum with the most joyous of feelings but you can’t visit Nagasaki without spending a couple of hours here.